 Cozi Family Organizer

 For busy families, this is a must-have!
-It helps organize and communicate schedules, grocery lists, to-do lists, meals, and much more.
+It helps organize and communicate schedules, grocery lists, to-do lists, meals, and more.
 With Cozi, everyone in the family is on the same page because it can be accessed from any computer or mobile device.
 Each person can also receive important reminders on the device of their choice.
-It’s free to sign up.
+It’s Free to sign up.